Cation Resin Overview

 Water Softeners – Hardness Reduction

-Strong base cation resin in the sodium (Na+) is commonly used for household, commercial and industrial water softening applications.
-According to the Water Quality Association, the hardness of water supplies in the United States ranges from 1 to 350 grains (gpg) per gallon or 17.1 to 5,985 ppm.
+Sodium (Na+) strong base cation resin is commonly used for household, commercial and industrial water softening applications.
+According to the Water Quality Association, water hardness in the United States ranges from 1 to 350 grains (gpg) per gallon or 17.1 to 5,985 ppm.
 However, most waters range between 3 and 50 gpg.
 USGS Water Quality Information

 Softening with cation resin is a simple exchange function.
 The resin bead is negatively charged and attracts positive ions.
 When supplied in the sodium form (Na+) the resin will exchange sodium ions for hardness ions – calcium and magnesium.
 The bead is more strongly attracted to these ions and readily exchanges with the sodium.
 Once the resin is exhausted it is regenerated with a brine solution (NaCl).
 The brine overwhelms and releases the calcium and magnesium from the bead.
 The resin is converted back to the sodium form and ready for re-use.